2013 Events

 Price: $129/person ($119/person for HSRC Members) Includes bus transportation, docent guided tours and lunch at the museum’s Beaux Arts Court

 Join us as we visit the Brooklyn Botanic Garden and the Brooklyn Museum.
 First we will be guided through the Brooklyn Museum’s new exhibition, “Workt by Hand”: Hidden Labor and Historical Quilts,” showcasing approximately thirty-five American and European quilt masterpieces from the Brooklyn Museum’s renowned decorative arts collection.
 The exhibition examines the impact of feminist scholarship on the ways historical quilts have been and are currently viewed, contextualized, and interpreted.
 We will enjoy lunch in the Beaux Arts Court, surrounded by the museum’s collection of 19th century Paintings, then tour the Brooklyn Botanic Garden.
-Founded in 1910, the garden holds over 10,000 taxa of plants and each year welcomes over 900,000 visitors from around the world.
+Founded in 1910, the garden holds over 10,000 taxa of plants and each year welcomes more than 900,000 visitors from around the world.

 The Big Squeeze: An Accordion Summit